Florence Health & Wellness Services

-Florence has a doctor on campus four days a week, two to three hours at a time.
+NYU Florence has a doctor on campus one day a week for two to three hours at a time.
 This service is free of charge.
-Students can sign up for appointments at the Office of Student Life at Villa Natalia.
+Students can sign up for appointments online or via the Office of Student Life at Villa Natalia.

 The Student Life Staff can help students make appointments with physicians, specialists, or for exams.
 The following are private clinics frequently accessed by students: